Cromega08/Cromega08/README.md

 <br/><br/>
 👓 I am quite erudite, being the holder of a scholarship 👨‍🎓 and the best state test 📄 in my high school graduation (top 50 in my city 🏙️).
 <br/><br/>
-🎓 I have 2 technical degrees that I studied while I was in secondary school and high school 🏫, oriented towards administration, finance and marketing 👨‍💼.
-And have another thanks to my scholarship, centered in Android Development 👨‍💻.
+🎓 I have 4 technical degrees: 2️⃣ Two that I studied while I was in secondary school and high school 🏫, oriented towards administration, finance and marketing 👨‍💼; and other 2️⃣ two thanks to my scholarship, centered in Android Development and Web Development 👨‍💻.
 <br/><br/>
 🫰 On things of absolute leisure, I love anime 📺, manga 📙, videogames 👾 and asian dramas 👩‍❤️‍💋‍👨, but not obsessed with Asia 🌏.
 <br/><br/>
-🥫 I love food too, specially sweet 🍰 and fried 🍤 things; but also other things as chocolate 🍫, pizza 🍕, burger 🍔, sushi 🍣, and many drinks 🥃 (but not alcoholic drinks 🥛, thats are disgusting 🤮).
+🥫 I love food too, specially sweet 🍰 and fried 🍤 things; but also other things as chocolate 🍫, pizza 🍕, burger 🍔, sushi 🍣, and many drinks 🥛 (but not alcoholic drinks 🥃, thats are disgusting 🤮).

 <div align="center">

 👑
 > _天上天下唯我独尊_ <br/> _tenjou tenge yui ga dokuson_ <br/> _Entre el cielo y la tierra, solo estoy yo_ <br/> _Between heaven and earth, there's only me_ <br/> **- _Buda_ -**<br/>
 👹

   <img src="https://media.tenor.com/Tr_v0-toZkoAAAAd/sakuna-fool.gif" alt="Know Your Place" title="Know Your Place"/>